cedrikkaufmann/go-password/README.md

     panic(err)
 }

-db.SaveHash(user, enc) // This is not part of the package, just and example usage of the encoded hash, for future authentication
+db.SaveHash(user, enc) // This is not part of the package, just an example usage of the encoded hash, for future authentication

 ```

-Authenaticate user:
+Authenticate a user's password:

 ```
 user := "john@example.com"